ElmerKao/Stuff/README.md

 - This is a Repo for thing that I want to have uploaded at the Internet

-- Feel fre to grab anything
+- Feel free to grab anything